 How to do this Edging Exercise:

-This palm tree trunk has a good edge for your to track in this edging eye exercise 1.)
+1.)
 Choose an object that has a clearly defined edge (like the edge of a window, edge of a door, a dark tree branch or tree trunk against the sky, the edge of a building, a telephone pole etc).
 Without glasses (or with undercorrected glasses that you’re learning to focus with), make sure the object is far enough away from you to be slighty blurry but not extremely blurry.
 (In “Print Pushing” exercise terminology, we’re talking about being somewhere between D1 and D2).
 Be a distance where you can see the object’s lightly blurred edge.

-Telephone poles have good strong lines and edges for working on your blur zoning via edging exercises 2.)
+2.)
 Ensuring your body is relaxed and your mind is calm, allow your eyes to slowly move along the edge of the object, edge-tracking its slightly blurry edges.
 The idea is to carefully study the slightly blurred object’s edges, whilst staying relaxed (and not squinting, straining or efforting too much).
 And the idea is that by training your eyes to do this, eventually edges at this distance will come into better focus.

 It is recommended in the book, “Improve your Vision Without Glasses” to do this exercise for about 2 minute at a time.